 - Select the Home tab of the Ribbon, and within the Drawing group click the Arrange button to bring up the drop-down menu shown in Figure 1.
 From the Arrange drop-down menu choose the Selection Pane option, as shown highlighted in red with Figure 1.

 - This brings up the Selection Pane (highlighted in red within Figure 2).

 Figure 2: Selection Pane

-- The Selection Pane lists every single object on the active slide—be it shapes, WordArt, sound, movies, etc. If any particular object on the slide doesn't show up in the task Pane, that object must be part of either the Slide Master or the slide background.
+- The Selection Pane lists every single object on the active slide—be it shapes, WordArt, sound, movies, etc. If any particular object on the slide doesn't show up in the Selection Pane, that object must be part of either the Slide Master or the slide background.